 - contributing to the improvement of relevant policies and systems.

-A complete list of the responsibilities of the return to work coordinator is outlined in the guidelines for workplace return to work programs.
+A complete list of the responsibilities of the RTW coordinator within the worker compensation system is outlined in the guidelines for workplace return to work programs.

 Your RTW program must include confidentiality and record keeping procedures for your workplace.